ingrammicro-xvantage/xi-sdk-go/docs/OrderCreateV7RequestShipmentDetails.md

 HasSignatureRequired returns a boolean if a field has been set.

+### SetSignatureRequiredNil

+`func (o *OrderCreateV7RequestShipmentDetails) SetSignatureRequiredNil(b bool)`

+ SetSignatureRequiredNil sets the value for SignatureRequired to be an explicit nil

+### UnsetSignatureRequired
+`func (o *OrderCreateV7RequestShipmentDetails) UnsetSignatureRequired()`

+UnsetSignatureRequired ensures that no value is present for SignatureRequired, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)